-Cut the zucchini into slices.
+Cut the zucchini into rounds.

 Slice the bell pepper.